How to vote

 You need to be registered to vote before you can vote in UK elections or referendums.

-From 4 May 2023 you’ll need to show photo ID when voting in person in some elections and referendums.
+You need to show photo ID when voting in person in some elections and referendums in England, Scotland and Wales.
 Check what types of ID you can use before you go to vote.
+You do not need to show photo ID if you’re voting in Northern Ireland.

 This guide is also available in Welsh (Cymraeg).